Tristar

 E11

-Vacuum display shows E11; unit may not start or may run erratically; often after a drop or impact.
+The vacuum display shows E11; the unit may not start or may run erratically; this often occurs after a drop or impact.

 Internal Sensor / Hall Sensor Fault